gridlocdev/lua-beginners-guide/README.md

 print mod.message2
 ```

-> In the above example, the module `mod` has a globally-scoped table, which allows the importing file to use the table's functions as well as global variables.
+> In the above example, the module `mod` has a globally-scoped table also named `mod`, which allows the importing file to use the table's functions as well as global variables under the same alias.

+## End Note

+I will leave you with a few pieces of general programming advice, that hopefully can be helpful in your journey not just with Lua, but with software development in general:

+- Never be afraid to ask questions, either from your peers or from online resources like StackOverflow.
+An important part of gaining wisdom is knowing what you want to know, and being able to come up with questions is usually the best way of doing that.
+- At first, make sure to start building; even if it's something small and silly like a number-guessing game.
+As you and your skills grow, the problems you would like to solve can grow with you!
+  - > It's easy to get into analysis-paralysis and never move on from tutorials to real projects.
+Starting small makes the process both easier and lets you more easily gain strategies over time for how to solve problems more effectively.
+- Simplify problems and projects by breaking them down into smaller individual chunks.
+Writing/typing these out can also be a useful way to more clearly think about each one individually!
+- Learn to use [GitHub](https://github.com/)!
+Having a place to store and share your projects is awesome, and also knowing how to track changes to your projects over time is an essential part of building software.

+All in all, hopefully the concepts in this guide have helped you understand the syntax of the language, as well as learn how to create great computer programs with Lua!

+> Note: If you notice anything missing or something that can be improved, feel free to submit a pull request on GitHub!